cabforum/servercert/docs/SMCWG-charter.md

    Minutes SHALL be kept, and such minutes SHALL be made public in accordance with Bylaw 5.2.

-### IPR Policy
+### 9. IPR Policy

-As with all Forum Working Group activity, the IPR Policy, v1.3 or later, SHALL apply to all activities and work of the SMCWG.
+As with all Forum Working Group activity, the [IPR Policy](https://cabforum.org/ipr-policy/), v1.3 or later, SHALL apply to all activities and work of the SMCWG.
 All Participants in the SMCWG SHALL have on file with the Forum a valid, signed IPR Policy Agreement (v.1.3).
 A previously submitted IPR Policy Agreement (v1.3) by an existing Member of the Forum shall suffice as meeting the obligation under section 4.5 of the IPR Policy that a Participant in the SMCWG commit to CAB Forum License requirements.

 In accordance with the Forum’s antitrust policy, an antitrust compliance statement SHALL be read at the start of all Working Group Meetings, in